apache/airavata/docs/tutorial/custom_ui_tutorial.md

 There are a few things to point out now:

+-   the _Target ID_ input takes a string value, but only certain characters (alphanumeric) are allowed and the string value has a minimum and maximum allowed length.
 -   the _Screening libraries_ and _Visualization scripts_ only accept specific
     values.
 For example, one of the allowed values for _Screening libraries_ is `screen_drugbank`
--   the _Target ID_ input takes a string value, but only certain characters (alphanumeric) are allowed and the string value has a minimum and maximum allowed length.

 We can make this user interface more user friendly by providing more guidance in the application inputs' user interface.
+What we'll do:

+-   for _Target ID_ (input #1) we'll provide validation feedback that verifies
+    that the given value has an allowed length and only allowed characters.
+-   nothing to configure for _Target Structure_ (input #2)
-For the _Screening libraries_ and _Visualization scripts_ we'll provide a list of labeled checkboxes for the user to select.
-For the _Target ID_ we'll provide validation feedback that verifies that the given value has an allowed length and only allowed characters.
+-   for _Screening libraries_ and _Visualization scripts_ (inputs #3 and #4)
+    we'll provide a list of labeled checkboxes for the user to select.

 1. Go back to **Settings** and in the **Application Catalog** click on your eFindSite application.
 2. Click on the **Interface** tab.
-3. For _Target ID_, in the _Advanced Input Field Modification Metadata_ box, add
+3. For _Target ID_ (input #1), in the _Advanced Input Field Modification
-   the following JSON configuration:
+   Metadata_ box, add the following JSON configuration:

 ```json
 {